UselessPickles/diamondtel-m92-bluetooth/microcontroller/DiamondTelM92Bluetooth.X/README.md

 ### RB0 (IO_VOICE_IN) - Incoming Voice Audio Switching

-This digital output pin is used to control a digital switch that chooses whether to use incoming voice audio from the Bluetooth Module, or generated sounds from the MCU, as the source of sound to be provided to the phone handset.
+This digital output pin is used to control an analog switch that chooses whether to use incoming voice audio from the Bluetooth Module, or generated sounds from the MCU, as the source of sound to be provided to the phone handset.

 ### RB1 (IO_MIC_OUT_DISABLE) - Outgoing Microphone Audio Disable

-This digital output pin is used to control a digital switch that disconnects the handset microphone output from the Bluetooth module.
+This digital output pin is used to control an analog switch that disconnects the handset microphone output from the Bluetooth module.
 This is used to quickly mute the microphone when generating a sound (e.g., a button press beep) so that the generated sound does not feed back into the microphone.

 ### UART1 - Handset Communication